 Grab a graham cracker and enjoy my dessert dip made with seasonal strawberries, melted chocolate and neufchâtel cream cheese.
-This pretty pink dish would be an excellent addition to your Easter dessert table or baby shower spread.
-Planning a gender reveal party?
-Make a blue version with blueberries and white chocolate chips.
-Whether you’re serving it at a get-together or snacking at home, you’ll have a tasty treat ready in less than 10 minutes.
+Whether you’re serving it at a get-together or snacking at home, you’ll have a tasty treat with delicious fresh berries ready in less than 10 minutes.

-- Melt chocolate in a small sauce pan over low heat.
+Melt chocolate in a small sauce pan over low heat.
 Set aside.

-- In the bowl of a food processor fitted with a metal blade add cream cheese and powdered sugar.
+In the bowl of a food processor fitted with a metal blade add cream cheese and powdered sugar.
 Puree until smooth.

-- Remove stems and hulls from strawberries.
+Remove stems and hulls from strawberries.
 Slice ⅔ of strawberries and finely chop ⅓ of the pint.
 Add the sliced strawberries and melted chocolate to the cream cheese mixture and puree until smooth.

-- Place mixture in a serving bowl and top with finely chopped strawberries.
+Place mixture in a serving bowl and top with finely chopped strawberries.
 Serve with graham crackers.

 The inspiration for this recipe came from a strawberry jalapeño jam, which is my new food obsession.
 The combination of sweet strawberries with a slight peppery heat is a perfect pairing that will delight your taste buds.
 I added a little citrus to my new favorite duo for a unique take on fruit salad that’s tangy, sweet and spicy all in one bite.